Thursday, October 17, 2024

 We may stay in one place or travel far and wide but we must always remember that each one of us gets an equal amount of time that comes and goes at the rate of one second per second whether we use it or not.

 Do not fall into despair, my dear visitor.
 I had lived.
 I had put meaning to that life as best as I could.
 I know my place in the universe.
-I respected everything and everyone that was in it.
+I respected everything and everyone that is in it.
 I gave, I helped and I did the right thing at every turn as best as possible, regardless of whether I got anything back.
 I saw to it that I was grateful for everything that was good that happened to me.

 From this one page that is the summary of my life, I urge you to read between the lines.
 Find as many lines as you can because it is from those that the answers you are seeking will come.
 You have a place in the universe.
 It is what you make of your small world that matters.
 The big world is where every living thing dares to seek and make the most of what it finds.
 Be sure to find yours but, most of all, make the most of the time you spend here and there.